 Why become a member of the Irish Foster Care Association?

-By your membership of the IFCA, you are joining others interested in working for the best interests of children in care.
+Membership of IFCA is free for the first year.
+For existing members renewal is on 1st Noevmber.
+With your membership of the IFCA, you are joining others interested in working for the best interests of children in care.
 Legislation policies, standards of practice, all ultimately affect the child in our care.
 As a member of IFCA, you will have a strong voice in influencing improvements in the quality of foster care.

 What does IFCA offer me?